-Florida has some of the most stringent hurricane building codes in the world.
+Miami-Dade County, Florida, has some of the most stringent hurricane protection requirements in the world.
 3M designed specific safety films that comply with these requirements, including the High Velocity Hurricane Zone.
-These products have received a component approval for small missile impact rating, as shown under Miami-Dade County, Florida NOA No.11-0302.02, which is effective until August 25, 2016.
+These products have received a component approval for small missile impact rating, as shown under Miami-Dade County, Florida NOA No.13-1022.03*, which is effective until August 25, 2016.
 For glass that is over 30 feet above grade, shutters are not required to comply with building code requirements in Miami-Dade County if you install 3M™ Window Film Ultra Prestige PR-S50 or Ultra 400 with 3M™ Impact Protection Adhesive according to the terms of 3M's NOA 13-1022.03.

-Where installed according to NOA 13-1022.03 3M safety films provide constant protection for building windows—so there is no need for costly last minute scrambling to install shutters, all the while maintaining the existing appearance of your building.
+Where installed according to NOA 13-1022.03 3M safety films provide constant protection for building windows—so there is reduced need for costly last minute scrambling to install shutters, all the while maintaining the existing appearance of your building.